mcv-m6-video/mcv-c6-2024-team1/Week7/README.md

 Check the implementation to understand the different parts of the code.

-## Additional information
-During this week, we have added new files for the tasks.
-We divided them into different folders, according to the original division (datasets, models, utils).

-#### Datasets
-The HMDB51SingleImag dataset loads a single frame random frame for each video.
-Used for Resnet training.
+### Late fusion
+For late fusion, use scripts `generate_outputs_skeleton.py` and `generate_outputs_image.py` to save the class scores of each modality.
+Then run `late_fusion.py`.

+### Early fusion
+To train the early fusion model, run `train_early_fusion.py` with the same parameters described above.

 #### Models
-We have added a function for each one of the models used in the `model_creator.py` file that allows the user to specify a name and use that model.
+We added two new files with respect to last week. `FusionModalitiesNetwork.py` contains the multimodal model with early fusion, `EarlyFusion.py` contains the additive fusion layer.

 #### Utils
 We added the following scripts to perform additional analysis of our results:
-* `barplots.py`: Script to create bar plots.
-* `bubble_plot.py`: Script to create bubble plots.
+* `plots.py`: Class for the creation of plots such as the confusion matrix and per-class accuracy.
-* `study_model.py`: Script to with additional functions to study the model.
+* `model_analysis.py`: Script to with additional functions to study the model.

-#### Train
-Every file with the format `train_X.py`, where `X` can be any model of the ones specified in the models section, is used for training that model.
-It follows the same structure as the one given as default but tweaking it a bit for each model.
-For instance, for the case of `MobileNetV3`, since it's an image model, the training loop is modified to accept images and aggregate the outputs of all frames of a clip.
+* `gif_skeleton.py`: Script to overlay skeleton over original video.

 #### Eval
-The `eval_weights.py` takes the same arguments as train files, and will only run evaluation procedures.
+The `plots_early_fusion.py` and `plots_rgb_diff.py` takes the same arguments as train files, and will only run evaluation procedures.
 Also provides some plots.